louisdevie/jinja2-td/docs/source/setup.rst

    pip install Jinja2-TD==3.x.x

 The Jinja2-TD version must match your Jinja2 version.
+Currently, only the latest version (3.1.2) is supported.

 Import and setup